-The weaker U.S. dollar had a positive impact on sales in the second quarter and first six months of 2021 compared to the same periods last year.
-Net of the Company's hedging strategy, foreign currency positively impacted earnings in the second quarter and first six months of 2021 compared to the same period last year.
+The weaker U.S. dollar had a positive impact on sales in the third quarter and first nine months of 2021 compared to the same periods last year.
+Net of the Company's hedging strategy, foreign currency negatively impacted earnings in the third quarter and positively impacted earnings in the first nine months of 2021 compared to the same periods last year.
 3M utilizes a number of tools to manage currency risk related to earnings including natural hedges such as pricing, productivity, hard currency and hard currency-indexed billings, and localizing source of supply.
 3M also uses financial hedges to mitigate currency risk.
 In the case of more liquid currencies, 3M hedges a portion of its aggregate exposure, using a 12, 24 or 36 month horizon, depending on the currency in question.
 For less liquid currencies, financial hedging is frequently more expensive with more limitations on tenor.
 Thus, this risk is largely managed via local operational actions using natural hedging tools as discussed above.
 In either case, 3M's hedging approach is designed to mitigate a portion of foreign currency risk and reduce volatility, ultimately allowing time for 3M's businesses to respond to changes in the marketplace.